 The Madre de Dios region of the Peruvian Amazon is covered by dense tropical rainforest that is home to spectacular biodiversity.
 Numerous endangered animals rely on this lush habitat for their survival, including the golden lion tamarin and lowland tapir.
 In addition, several indigenous communities reside in the forests and are highly dependent on its resources.

+Madre de Dios is one of the regions most affected by deforestation in Peru.
+In the last fifteen years, more than 490,000 acres of its rainforests were lost.
 The new Interoceanic highway cuts through this region, connecting the Brazilian Amazon to Peru’s Pacific ports.
 While this highway increases accessibility, it opens the doors to other environmental problems such as deforestation caused by migrant farmers and illegal loggers.
 This puts certain native tree species, such as mahogany and cedar, at risk of extinction, and threatens the wildlife and people who live in the region.

 How & Who